richardzcode/metrics/README.md

 Capture Java application metrics

 Inspired by [Metrics](http://metrics.codahale.com/) written by Coda Hale.
-But wanted to write a very light one just enough for my projects.
+But don't want to get too complicated.
+So write a very light one just enough for basic usages.

-Try to make data collection as fast as possible.
-When time unit reached it'll start another thread to emit event.
+Minimum overhead on data collecting.
+Use thread to emit event when time unit reached.

+Depend on listener implementation, data can be send to database, in-memory, another service, or wherever useful.

 ##Classes

 ###Tracker
 Start point.
 Singleton class.

-###Aspects
+Default time unit is 1 minute.

+###Aspect

+Base class

 If aspect is set to accumulative then values do not reset on each time unit.
 Default is non-accumulative.

 ######Counter
-Counts number of invocations in one time unit.
+Counts number per time unit.

+Incr/Decr are used to keep counts over time.
+If the counter is used with incr/decr then number doesn't reset on time unit.

 ######Gauger
-Collect dataset in one time unit and calculates count/total/main/mean/90 percentile/95 percentile/99 percentile/max
+Collect dataset per time unit and calculates count/total/main/mean/90 percentile/95 percentile/99 percentile/max

 ######Logger
-Keep special logs in one time unit.
+Keep special logs per one time unit.

 ###Listener
 Implements IListener interface.
 The method onTimeUnit will be triggered on every time unit with collected data in JSON string.